tonymays/PHP-StringClass/README.md

 # PHP-StringClass
-A class makes working with PHP strings simply powerful
+A class that makes working with PHP strings simply powerful